Deepfakes: Seeing isn’t always believing

 Our engagement with information is never purely evidence-based.
 Research has consistently shown that the way people interpret and act on information is shaped by identity, social norms, heuristics and context, not just accuracy alone.
 But perhaps what synthetic media does is expose this more clearly – we can see more clearly how people use information, not just to understand the world, but to navigate it, to position themselves within it, and to connect with others.

 In doing so, deepfakes challenge models that treat truth as a straightforward input to behaviour, in which better information leads to better decisions.
-Instead, they point to a more ‘situated’ view of behaviour, in which meaning is constructed collectively and perception, interpretation, and action are bundled together.
+Instead, they point to a more ‘situated’ view of behaviour, in which meaning is constructed collectively, and perception, interpretation, and action are bundled together.